lawnjelly/godot-llightmap/README.md

 * Compile as normal (instructions at godot website)
 * The new node should be available called 'LLightmap'

-Due to using SSE2, this will probably only currently compile on x86_64, on linux and (hopefully) windows.
-I'll fix up the reference methods so it will compile on other platforms soon.
-However, as you only need it to create lightmaps on desktop as a preprocess, the lightmaps produced can be used with a standard build of the engine / standard templates.
+As you only need it to create lightmaps on desktop as a preprocess, the lightmaps produced can be used with a standard build of the engine / standard templates.

 I'm hoping to eventually make some builds for windows / linux x86_64 so users won't need to compile.
 The custom build is only needed to create the lightmaps / probe data.
 Once these are created they can be used in standard vanilla Godot engine (with a gdscript addon for probes, but that requires no compilation).